AITRICS/Medical_Tri_Modal_Pilot/README.md

-# Learning Missing Modal Electronic Health Records with Unified Multi-modal Data Embedding and Modality-Aware Attention (AITRICS)
+# Learning Missing Modal Electronic Health Records with Unified Multi-modal Data Embedding and Modality-Aware Attention (from AITRICS)

 This is the repository for MLHC 2023 Paper ["Learning Missing Modal Electronic Health Records with Unified Multi-modal Data Embedding and Modality-Aware Attention"](https://arxiv.org/abs/2305.02504).